Opportunities for Students

 STUDENT ASSISTANT TO STUDENT PROGRAMS

 The student assistant to the main office reports to the Office Coordinator for the Kellogg Institute.
-Duties include general office work, data entry, database updates, mailings, publicity, errands, answering phones and greeting people in the main office, etc. The candidate should work well under minimal supervision and be able to work independently.
-Lunchtime availability (12-1) is preferred.
-Some Spanish skills are helpful.
-8-12 hrs/week
+Duties include general office work, data entry, database updates, mailings, publicity, errands, answering phones and greeting people in the main office, etc. The student will also work to assist in the management of the Traveling Trunks program, an outreach to local elementary and high school teachers.
+This involves keeping track of the borrowing of twelve different trunks, checking inventory, database management, Internet research, etc. Additional duties as needed.
+The candidate should work well under minimal supervision and be able to work independently.
+Lunchtime availability is a must.
+4-6 hrs/week

-STUDENT ASSISTANT TO THE FORD FAMILY PROGRAM IN HUMAN DEVELOPMENT STUDIES AND SOLIDARITY
+STUDENT ASSISTANT TO THE FORD PROGRAM SILC PROJECT

 STUDENT ASSISTANT TO HESBURGH CENTER

 The student assistant to the Hesburgh Center reports to the Hesburgh Center Administrative Coordinator for the Kellogg Institute.
 Duties include general office work, locking and unlocking rooms, some light event assistance, errands, answering phones, and greeting people in the Hesburgh Center, etc. The candidate should work well under minimal supervision and be able to work independently.
 Availability 1.5 hours per day Mon-Fri. between the hours of 12-2pm is a must.
 4.5 hours/week.